Bigbearbo/Rasengan_Binary_Creator/README.md

 About Maybe_correct_rsbgen

-This script is the result of Grok’s repeated confident attempts, followed by meticulous checking, feedback, guidance, and multiple rounds of correction by Bigbearbo.
+This script is the result of 某小助手 repeated confident attempts, followed by meticulous checking, feedback, guidance, and multiple rounds of correction by Bigbearbo.
 The filename Maybe_correct_rsbgen was intentionally named by Bigbearbo, humorously reflecting the cautious optimism after a long journey of adjustments.

 View Maybe_correct_rsbgen